 Most people will be able to obtain their new residence status without any problem.
 For others, including spouses, dependants, children or vulnerable citizens, proving their right to stay may be more difficult.
 On top of it, it is all happening during a pandemic.

 Under the withdrawal agreement, eligible citizens have until June 30 2021 to apply for the new status.
 The Netherlands, Luxembourg and France have extended the original deadline to September 30 or December 31 (Luxembourg).
 Other countries already planned more time.
 In Finland and Sweden the deadline was set on September 30.
-In Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Greece, Hungary, Poland, Romania, Slovakia and Slovenia, it is December 31 2021.
+In Austria, Belgium, Denmark, Hungary, Poland, Romania and Slovenia, it is December 31 2021.

 Cyprus, Estonia, Italy, Spain and Switzerland have not set an end date.
 Ireland and Lithuania have deadlines only for non-EU family members.